 Stieneke, D. L., Eujayl, I. A. (2007) Imperfect SSR Finder. http://ssr.nwisrl.ars.usda.gov/.
 Version 1.0.
 Kimberly, ID: USDA-ARS-NWISRL.

-actgaCGCGCGCGCGagtca or ACTGAcgcgcgcgcgAGTCA.
-If no, found SSRs will appear in the same case as the rest of the sequence, as determined by Output UPPERCASE/lowercase.| Remove fields > 20 chars | Remove fields with more than 20 characters from the description line (to make them less unwieldy). |
+.
+If no, found SSRs will appear in the same case as the rest of the sequence, as determined by Output UPPERCASE/lowercase. - Description processing

 For each type of SSR (dinucleotides, trinucleotides, etc.), you must enter the minimum number of repeats necessary for that SSR to be relevant.
 For instance, if for a trinucleotide you enter a repeat of 5, trinucleotides repeated only 4 times will be ignored, but those repeated 5 or more times will be reported.